ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 This part of the lab established the context of the lab and defined what constitutes a **security incident**.

-### Data Sources
+### Data Sources Review
 - `stream:http` – Network flows.
 - `iis` – Web server access logs.
 - `suricata` – Intrusion Detection System alerts.
 - `XmlWinEventLog:Microsoft‑Windows‑Sysmon` – Endpoint process creation and network events.

-### Step‑by‑Step Walkthrough
+### Lab Environment Setup
+For this lab, I was provided with a virtual machine (VM) that served as the investigation environment.
+Once deployed, the machine was automatically assigned an IP address labeled as `MACHINE_IP`, which took approximately 3–5 minutes to initialize and become available.
+The VM contained all the event logs required for the investigation, specifically stored in the `index=botsv1` dataset.
+This dataset, released by Splunk, is designed to simulate a realistic environment for security analysis and may include real-world language or expressions.
+The lab’s purpose was to connect to this environment, explore the data sources and source types, and begin performing investigations based on the provided event data.

+**Event Logs Source**
-I confirmed that the dataset `botsv1` contained all event data necessary for the analysis by running a quick baseline query:
+I was provided `index=botsv1`, which contained all event data necessary for the analysis.
+I confirmed by running a quick baseline query:

 ```spl
 index=botsv1 | stats count by sourcetype